-Latchmere Rec is Our aim was to develop a master plan for our site.
-We wanted to get ideas from residents via groups facilitated by committee members.
-This would allow us to develop a master plan which reflected the ideas that mattered the most to those who used the site.
+Our group – Friends of Latchmere Rec wanted to get ideas from residents and user groups facilitated by committee members.
+This valuable feedback would allow us to develop a Latchmere Rec Master Plan which reflected the ideas that mattered the most to those who use the site.
 This plan was then shared back to the wider community for further consultation.
-We provided the opportunity for anyone to give feedback to the FOLAR Committee via our newsletter and website at all stages.
+We provided the opportunity for anyone to give feedback to the FoLAR Committee via our newsletter and website at all stages.
 We wanted accountability and transparency so everyone felt part of the process and the solution.
 There were three groups we knew of who were sceptical about, or potentially even hostile to, our proposals and initially we weren’t sure how to manage this situation.
 We gave this a considerable amount of thought and in the end to reach each group needed to take very different paths.
 This element of the consultation took 15 months, but it was worth every second as we needed to get it right!

 1. Footballers – getting off on the wrong foot